jermp/autocomplete/README.md

 From within the `/build` directory, run

 	python ../script/collect_results_by_varying_percentage.py ef_type1 topk trec05.ef_type1.bin ../test_data/trec_05_efficiency_queries/trec_05_efficiency_queries.completions 10 300

-You can also specify the option `--breakdown` to record timings breakdowns.

 To benchmark the dictionaries (Front-Coding and trie), just run the following script from within the `script` directory: